-28.1 If assessed coursework is submitted late without an agreed extension to the deadline for an accepted good reason, it will be recorded as late and a penalty will be applied by the School.
+- 28.1 If assessed coursework is submitted after the relevant deadline (including a deadline adjusted by a coursework extension), it will be recorded as late and a penalty will be applied by the School.
 The penalty applied is a reduction of the mark by 5% of the maximum obtainable mark per calendar day (e.g. a mark of 65% on the Common Marking Scheme scale would be reduced to 60% up to 24 hours later).
 This applies for up to seven calendar days (or to the time when feedback is given, if this is sooner), after which a mark of zero will be given.
-The original unreduced mark will be recorded by the School and the student informed of it.
+The original unreduced mark will be recorded by the School and the student informed of it. - 28.2 Schools may choose not to permit the submission of late work for particular components of assessment where the specific assessment and feedback arrangements make it impractical or unfair to other students to do so.
+If Schools do not permit the submission of late work for particular components of assessment, they must publicise this to students on the relevant course. - 28.3 Where an individual student is granted an extension under the Exceptional Circumstances Policy to a deadline for a coursework assessment which consists of a single submission by a group of students, the revised deadline will apply to the submission for all students in the group, except where the student offered the extension is given an alternative form of assessment.
+Schools will inform other students in the group of the revised deadline.